Advanced search

 • Inflammation in the gut (leading to diarrhoea).

-• If you are on Omeprazole oral solution for more than three months it is possible that the levels of magnesium in your blood may fall.
+• If you are on Lappoxo oral solution for more than three months it is possible that the levels of magnesium in your blood may fall.
 Low levels of magnesium can be seen as fatigue, involuntary muscle contractions, disorientation, convulsions, dizziness or increased heart rate.
 If you get any of these symptoms, please tell your doctor promptly.
 Low levels of magnesium can also lead to a reduction in potassium or calcium levels in the blood.
 Your doctor may decide to perform regular blood tests to monitor your levels of magnesium.

 • Rash, possibly with pain in the joints.

-Omeprazole oral solution may in very rare cases affect the white blood cells leading to immune deficiency.
+Lappoxo oral solution may in very rare cases affect the white blood cells leading to immune deficiency.
 If you have an infection with symptoms such as fever with a severely reduced general condition or fever with symptoms of a local infection such as pain in the neck, throat or mouth or difficulties in urinating, you must consult your doctor as soon as possible so that a lack of white blood cells (agranulocytosis) can be ruled out by a blood test.
 It is important for you to give information about your medicine at this time.

 Reporting of side effects